wp-plugins/quotes-collection/readme.txt

 Contributors: SriniG
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HDWT2K8TXXHUN
-Tags: quotes collection, quotes, quotations, random quote, sidebar, widget, ajax, shortcode Requires at least: 2.8
+Tags: quotes collection, quotes, quotations, random quote, sidebar, widget, ajax, shortcode Requires at least: 3.1
-Tested up to: 3.5
+Tested up to: 4.2-RC1
 Stable tag: trunk
 License: GNU General Public License

-Quotes Collection plugin with Ajax powered Random Quote sidebar widget helps you collect and display your favourite quotes in your WordPress blog.
+Quotes Collection plugin with Ajax powered Random Quote sidebar widget helps you collect and display your favourite quotes in your WordPress website.

 == Description ==

-Quotes Collection plugin helps you collect, manage and display your favourite quotations in your WordPress blog.
+Quotes Collection plugin helps you collect, manage and display your favourite quotations in your WordPress website or blog.

+**New in 2.0**

+* New and improved admin interface
+* Import/Export your collection of quotes in JSON format
+* Multi-widget support
+* Cleaner uninstall
+* Many other improvements

+*Note: If you are upgrading to 2.0 from an older version, you will have to re-add the widget and set the widget options once again after upgradation.*

 **Features and notes**

-* **Admin interface**: An admin interface to add, edit and manage quotes.
-Details such as author and source of the quote, and attributes like tags and visibility, can be specified.
-The 'Quotes' menu in the WP admin navigation leads to the quotes admin interface.
+* **Admin interface**: An admin interface to add, edit, import, export and generally manage the collection of quotes.
-* **Sidebar widget**: The Random Quote sidebar widget with Ajax refresh feature -- you will be able to get another random quote on the same space without refreshing the web page.
+* **Sidebar widget**: The Random Quote sidebar widget that will display a random quote from your collection and a refresh link at the bottom.
+As many number of instances of the widget can be added.
 Following is the list of options in the widget control panel:
 	* Widget title
 	* Option to show/hide quote author
 	* Option to show/hide quote source
-	* Turn on/off the ajax refresh feature
+	* Turn on/off the refresh feature
 	* Choose random or sequential order for refresh
 	* Option to refresh the quote automatically
 	* Show only quotes with certain tags
 	* Specify a character limit and filter out bigger quotes
 * **Shortcode**: Quotes can be displayed in a WordPress page by placing a `[quotcoll]`shortcode.
 Few examples are provided below.
-For more examples and the full list of arguments, please refer the [plugin homepage](http://srinig.com/wordpress/plugins/quotes-collection/) or 'other notes'. *(Note: The new `[quotcoll]` shortcode is introduced in version 1.5, that makes use of the WordPress shortcode API.
-The older `[quote]` shortcode is deprecated, though it will still work as a measure of backwards compatibility.)*
+For more examples and the full list of arguments, please refer the [plugin homepage](http://srinig.com/wordpress/plugins/quotes-collection/) or 'other notes'.
 	* Placing `[quotcoll]` in the page displays all quotes.
 	* `[quotcoll author="Somebody"]` displays quotes authored by Somebody.
 	* `[quotcoll tags="tag1,tag2,tag3"]` displays quotes tagged tag1 or tag2 or tag3, one or more or all of these
 	* `[quotcoll orderby="random" limit=1]` displays a random quote
 * **The template function**: To code the random quote functionality directly into a template file, the template function `quotescollection_quote()` can be used.
 Please refer the plugin homepage or 'other notes' for details.
-* Compatible with WordPress 3.0 multi-site functionality.
+* **Import/Export** your collection of quotes in JSON format *(new in 2.0)*.
 * The plugin suppports localization.
 Refer the plugin page or 'other notes' for the full list of available languages and the respective translators.

 For more information, visit the [plugin homepage](http://srinig.com/wordpress/plugins/quotes-collection/).
-Please provide your feedback at the [WordPress support forums](http://wordpress.org/tags/quotes-collection?forum_id=10).

 == Installation ==

-1. Upload `quotes-collection` directory to the `/wp-content/plugins/` directory
+**Method 1**

+1. Go to *Plugins -> Add New* in your WordPress admin area
+1. Type 'quotes collection' in the search box available and hit the 'Enter' key
-1. Activate the 'Quotes Collection' plugin through the 'Plugins' menu in WordPress
+1. Locate the 'Quotes Collection' plugin authored by Srini G, and click 'Install Now'

+**Method 2**

+1. Dowload the latest version of the plugin from WordPress plugin directory
-1. Add and manage the quotes through the 'Quotes' menu in the WordPress admin area
+1. Go to *Plugins -> Add New* in your WordPress admin area
-1. To display a random quote in the sidebar, go to 'Widgets' menu and drag the 'Random Quote' widget into the sidebar
+1. Click on the 'Upload Plugin' button at the top, near 'Add Plugins'
+1. Browse and select the zip file you just downloaded, and click 'Install Now'

+**Method 3**

+1. Dowload the latest version of the plugin from WordPress plugin directory
+1. Extract the zip file
+1. Using a FTP client or something similar, upload the `quotes-collection` directory to the `~/wp-content/plugins/` directory of your WordPress installation.

+After installation, the plugin can be activated from *Plugins -> Installed Plugins* in your WordPress admin area.
+Once activated, the *Quotes Collection* menu will be visible in your admin menu.

 == Frequently Asked Questions ==

-= How to get rid of the quotation marks that surround the random quote? =

-Open the quotes-collection.css file that comes along with the plugin, scroll down and look towards the bottom.

-= How to change the random quote text color? =

-Styling such as text color, font size, background color, etc., of the random quote can be customized by editing the quotes-collection.css file.
-Please also note that any updates to the plugin will overwrite your customized css file, so it's advisable to backup your customization before updating the plugin.

 = How to hide the 'Next quote »' link? =